-The array of pesticides on the shelf at your local garden exchange or hardware store can be mystifying.
+The array of pesticides on the shelf at your local garden center or hardware store can be mystifying.
 There are dozens of different proprietary products available, and it can be very difficult to know which is the right one for your situation.
-Some are liquids, some are granules; they can be in small bottles or huge bags, in ready to use spray bottles or concentrates… So, which one do you buy?
+Some are liquids, some are granules; they can be in small bottles or huge bags, in ready-to-use spray bottles or concentrates… So, which one do you buy?

 Two types of ant baits:

-- Insect growth regular baits – Work by preventing ant young from developing into adults, but has no effect on adult worker ants.
+- Insect Growth Regular Baits – Work by preventing ant young from developing into adults, but have no effect on adult worker ants.
 It also prevents or slows down egg production by the queen.
 Ant colonies baited with an IGR slowly die out over a period of months as worker ants die from natural causes and are not replaced by new workers.
 IGR products include Tango™.

 Baits are the recommended first-line treatment because they are very effective and also minimize the use of pesticides.

 It is easy to confuse granular barriers with granular baits, so it is important to read the label carefully.
 Many granular barriers contain synthetic pyrethroids.
-The active ingredient list will usually contain one or more chemicals with names ending in “- thrin”, like “bifenthrin”, “cyfluthrin” etc. Granular barriers also need to be watered before they are activated, while water often inactivates baits.
-Examples of barrier products: Talstar, Spectracide, Bifen.
+The active ingredient list will usually contain one or more chemicals with names ending in “- thrin”, like “bifenthrin”, “cyfluthrin”, etc. Granular barriers also need to be watered before they are activated, while water often inactivates baits.

 Contacts sprays are insecticides often sold in pressurized aerosol cans.
-It works at the point of contact with no residual effect, killing only the ants that you see and spray.
-As a result, it is not very useful for controlling Little Fire Ants except for instances where you wish to remove individual ants from a particular location for a short period of time.
+Most insecticidal sprays are general insecticides which will kill other insects as well as ants.
+It works at the point of contact with no residual effect, killing only the insects that you see and spray.
+As a result, it is not very useful for controlling Little Fire Ants, except for instances where you wish to remove individual ants from a particular location for a short period of time.

 Read the label